 This is perhaps the most common reason why people avoid writing wills.
 For those who are in their 20s and 30s, end-of-life decisions can seem as if they’re an eternity away.
 Just because average lifespans dictate many additional decades of life doesn’t mean this is a given, however.
 Even barring surprise illness or accidents, end-of-life decisions are always best made well before the end of one’s life.
 If you’re 18 or older, you’re not too young to have a will.

 2. Not Wanting to Confront the Idea of Passing Away

 Most people can agree that meditating on their own demise isn’t the most enjoyable experience.
 The fact remains that we will all pass away at some point, and ignoring the fact won’t do your family any good.
-Yes, writing a will means confronting the idea of passing away, which is something that most of us would prefer not to do.
+Yes, creating this legal document means confronting the idea of passing away, which is something that most of us would prefer not to do.
 It also means taking the end of one’s life into your own hands, which is the only way to ensure that your wishes are honored.
 It’s not uncommon for a sense of comfort to come to those who have feared passing once they’ve written their will—so don’t let fear hinder your actions!

 3. Thinking Only the Wealthy Leave Wills

 Perhaps it’s due to representation in movies and the media, but there’s a big misconception out there that people only require wills if they have a great deal of wealth to distribute once they’ve passed away.
 In simple terms, this couldn’t be further from the truth.
 Writing a will means dictating how your belongings are distributed, no matter what the extent of that happens to be.
 It’s not about the extent of your wealth, but instead how you’d like to see what you do own get handled.

 4. Not Knowing Where or How to Start